sdcondon/FlUnit/README.md

   // You may find that a single 'given' clause returning an anonymous
   // object makes for more readable tests (separate given clauses is more useful when
   // when you have multiple test cases - see below).
 Also note how C# 9's lambda discard
+  // parameters can make assertion clauses clearer.
+Finally, note that there is a parameterless
+  // version of ThenReturns, that adds the assertion that just verifies that the
-  // parameters can make assertion clauses clearer: public static Test WidgetCanProcessAThingy => TestThat
+  // when clause returned successfully.
+An equivalent ThenThrows overload also exists: public static Test WidgetCanProcessAThingy => TestThat
     .Given(() => new
     {